 Python Charmers is a leading global provider of training in data science and software development, based in Australia and Singapore.
-Since 2010, Python Charmers has given over 550 training courses and bootcamps to over 5,500 delighted people from organizations such as AGL, Atlassian, Barclays, CSIRO, Cisco, Deloitte, Dolby, IMC, pwc, Singtel Optus, Shell, Sportsbet, Telstra, Toyota, Verizon, Westpac, and Woolworths.
-Python Charmers specializes in teaching programming and data science to scientists, engineers, data analysts, quants, and computer scientists.
+Since 2010, Python Charmers has given over 600 training courses and bootcamps to over 6000 delighted people from organizations such as Atlassian, BAE, Barclays, Cisco, CSIRO, Deloitte, Dolby, GDF Engie, IMC, pwc, Qinetiq, Singtel Optus, Shell, Sportsbet, Toyota, Verizon, and Westpac.
+Python Charmers specializes in teaching data science and programming to scientists, engineers, data analysts, quants, and computer scientists in the Python language.

-Python Charmers' trainers boast years of experience with data science, data analytics, statistical modelling, and programming, and deep roots in the open source community, as both speakers at events and contributors to well-known open source projects for data science, including NumPy, SciPy, Scikit-Learn, Pandas, and Python-Future.
+Python Charmers' trainers have years of experience with machine learning, data analytics, statistical modelling, programming, and teaching, and deep roots in the open source community, as both speakers at events and contributors to well-known open source projects for data science, including NumPy, SciPy, Scikit-Learn, Pandas, Matplotlib, NetworkX, Dash, and Future.